 Get out of Town

 A weekend away from the hustle and bustle of New York is not only good for your body and soul but even necessary from time to time.
-You can stay at a charming bed and breakfast near the beaches of Long Island or New Jersey, explore a cute seaport town in Connecticut or head on Upstate for some nature.
-Among our favorites is the Catskill region of New York, quiet, with cooler temperatures and plenty of things to keep you busy for a couple of days.
+You can stay at a charming bed and breakfast near the beaches of Long Island or New Jersey, explore a cute seaport town in Connecticut, or head on upstate for some nature.
+Among our favorites is the Catskill region of New York.
+It's quiet, with cooler temperatures, and plenty of things to keep you busy for a couple of days.

 Take a Sip, at a Vineyard

 You like day trips and you like wine.
-Combine the two and you got yourself a fun little outdoor adventure just outside New York.
-Did you know there are a bunch of vineyards in Long Island, New Jersey and in the Finger Lakes region—some of which are less than a two-hour drive?
-Some, like the Cedar House on Sound on the North Fork of Long Island, even have a bed and breakfast on site.
+Combine the two and you have a fun little outdoor adventure just outside New York.
+Did you know there are a bunch of vineyards in Long Island, New Jersey, and in the Finger Lakes region?
+Some are less than a two-hour drive.
+And some, like the Cedar House on Sound on the North Fork of Long Island, even have a bed and breakfast on-site.
 You’re welcome!

 Pick Some Fruit

-Summertime brings to mind farms and sipping lemonades and fruit hanging from trees.
-Lucky for you there are farms in New York, New Jersey and Connecticut that allow you to pick berries, and cherries and stone fruit.
+Summertime brings to mind farms, sipping lemonade, and fruit hanging from trees.
+Lucky for you there are farms in New York, New Jersey, and Connecticut that allow you to pick berries, cherries, and stone fruit.
 One of our favorites is Battleview Orchards in Freehold, NJ—they even have sour cherry trees.
 Pie anyone?